zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ### On becoming Leader

 On fail-over the new Leader need to drain the map, before he can switch to normal mode.
-Furthermore, the dispatcher needs to be reset to the right position.
+Furthermore, the dispatcher needs to be reset.
 This allows to continue with the current state, without reinstalling any dependencies.

 ### On becoming Follower